tsawan/blog/src/pages/playing-with-xstate/index.md

 This function is used to enable/disable all buttons.
 This code implies two states and either Add/Edit/Delete are enabled or Save/Cancel.
 As we are using react for the rewrite, I found this as a perfect opportunity to try XState.

-So I started reading some of the blogs again and watched the excellent youtube video by @davidkpiano and it all looked quite simple.
+So I started reading some of the blogs and watched the excellent youtube video by @davidkpiano and it all looked quite simple.
 But when I started to design the state machine using the xstate visualizer, it was not quite simple in the beginning.
 I had to sit down and draw the state machine on paper a couple of times to understand how it should work.

 First of all, we need to add the required modules.